kesac/Syllabore/README.md

 Grantero
 ```

+Check out the [wiki](https://github.com/kesac/Syllabore/wiki) for more advanced guides!

-# Serialization
+## Serialization
-The easiest way to capture name generator settings is to just serialize a ```NameGenerator``` object into a json file.
+The easiest way to preserve name generator settings is to just serialize a ```NameGenerator``` object into a json file.
 You can use the ```NameGeneratorSerializer``` class for this purpose which has a method of dealing with polymorphic deserialization:

 ```csharp
 var g = new NameGenerator();